 Gateway School accepts a student for admission if he/she meets the following criteria:

-- Formal diagnosis or FCI code for one or more of the following primary disabilities: autism, developmental delay, hearing loss, other health impairment, and speech and language impairment.
+- Formal diagnosis or FCI code for one or more of the following primary disabilities: autism, developmental delay, hearing impairment, other health impairment, multiple disabilities, or speech or language impairment.

 - If there are behavior problems, such as tantrums, impulsivity or non-compliance, the behavior problems are secondary to the primary disability.

 - Cognitive/psychological, educational, and/or speech/language assessments/screenings for the student are available for review.